Privacy policy

 - whether you've signed up to be contacted for feedback purposes or to receive information on resources and guidance relating to modern slavery

-In addition, if you register a public sector organisation on your account, or manually register any organisation (as opposed to selecting an organisation from our database), we will ask for and retain your telephone number.
+In addition, if you register a public sector organisation on your account, or manually register any organisation (instead of selecting an organisation from our database), we will ask for and retain your telephone number.

 What personal information we hold about others in your organisation

-When you submit your organisation’s modern slavery statement to our service, we will hold the name and job title of the director (or equivalent) who signed off that statement.
+When you submit your organisation’s modern slavery statement to the registry, we will hold the name and job title of the director (or equivalent) who signed that statement.

-If your organisation’s statement cannot be accessed via a link on your website, we will also ask for and retain a contact email address for your organisation that members of the public can use to request a copy of your statement.
+If your organisation’s statement cannot be accessed via a link on your website, we will also ask for and retain a contact email address for your organisation.
+This is so that members of the public can request a copy of your statement.

 Purpose

-We publish data about the individuals responsible for signing off modern slavery statements on GOV.UK in line with our legal basis of data processing.
+We publish data about the individuals responsible for signing modern slavery statements within the registry on GOV.UK.

 Legal basis of data processing

-We hold and process your information to perform a task in the public interest and in the exercise of official authority vested in the Home Office, in particular:
+We hold and process your information to perform a public task in the public interest and in the exercise of official authority vested in the Home Office.

-Our official authority derives from section 54 of the Modern Slavery Act 2015 which requires certain businesses to publish an annual modern slavery statement on their organisation’s website - this should outline what they’re doing to prevent modern slavery in their organisation and supply chains.
+Section 54 of the Modern Slavery Act 2015 requires certain businesses to publish an annual modern slavery statement to outline what they’re doing to prevent modern slavery in their organisation and supply chains.

 How long we keep your personal data